 before and after

-> This is achieved through explicit teaching of each concept.
+This is achieved through explicit teaching of each concept.
 Each concept is introduced through demonstration and experienced together with the child in a fun way that appeals to their interest.
 Then the child is guided to create a clay model of their own choosing, which visually represents that concept.
-For example, they may choose to depict the life concept of change by making a puppy and a full-grown dog out of clay.
+For example, they may choose to depict the life concept of change by making a flat balloon becoming a. full balloon out of clay.

-> Step 4: Integration of life concepts
+Step 4: Integration of life concepts

 The most effective way to consolidate learning is for the child to have many meaningful, fun experiences during each program session.
 After each concept has been modelled in clay, the child needs to have lots of opportunities to recognise and experience the concept in the real world, with help from their support person.
 These experiences are essential, as they help the participant to integrate the concept into their own identity and establish a foundational internal ‘filing system’ for future thinking and behaviour.

 Physically interacting with the concepts in their day-to-day environment embeds an understanding of these important life principles and enables the participant to draw on understanding to make sense of situations within their daily life.

 Once these concepts have been integrated and a strong foundation has been created, the participant will start to show more interest in the concept of time.
 They may start to ask ‘How long ...?’, ‘What comes after ...?’, ‘When will...?'
 This is showing readiness for the next set of concepts: time, sequence, order and disorder.
 When an individual reaches this point, the support person can contact the Davis Facilitator to discuss the next step in the Stepping Stones process.

 What kind of results do people see with the Stepping Stones program?